 Dr. Ford taught High School Chorus, Band and Middle School Band in Rossville, Georgia where his performance groups consistently made superior ratings at festivals.
 He served as teacher of conducting and choral music education at the Crane School of Music at The State University of New York College at Potsdam where he founded the Potsdam Community Chorus and formed and directed the chorus for the opening ceremony of the 2000 Goodwill Games in Lake Placid, NY.
 Prior to his appointment at UTC, he served on the faculty of The University of North Carolina at Charlotte as Director of Choral Activities and Coordinator of Vocal Music Education.

 His professional memberships include the American Choral Directors Association in which is a past President of the Tennessee state chapter, the National Association for Music Education, the Tennessee Music Educators Association, East Tennessee Vocal Association, College Music Society, National Collegiate Choral Organization and the International Federation for Choral Music.
 He has published choral arrangements and editions with Colla Voce and Moon of Hope publishing companies and has authored articles in the ACDA Choral Journal and the International Journal of Research in Choral Singing.
 He has served as guest conductor and adjudicator throughout the eastern U.S. and internationally in Montreal, Canada and Vienna, Austria where he guest conducted the choir from the University of Vienna.
-An enthusiastic supporter of current composers, he has conducted world premiers of works by Americans Dave Brubeck, Harry Bulow, Jonathan Bailey Holland and the U. S. premier of the Requiem by the Swedish composer Steve Dobrogosz with the combined choral forces of UTC and the UTC Symphony Orchestra.
+An enthusiastic supporter of current composers, he has conducted world premiers of works by Americans Dave Brubeck, Harry Bulow, Jonathan Bailey Holland, Ethan McGrath, and the U. S. premier of the Requiem by the Swedish composer Steve Dobrogosz with the combined choral forces of UTC and the UTC Symphony Orchestra.